FreshAir: Rebranding, and a studio makeover (2015)

 In 2010, the station rebranded to resemble its entirely internet-based status, and officially became FreshAir.org.uk.
 The slogan 'Edinburgh Student Radio' was used for all its advertising and branding purposes.

-In 2015, helped by a generous donation from the University, FreshAir.org.uk's Pleasance studio was redecorated.
+In 2015, helped by a generous donation from the university, FreshAir.org.uk's Pleasance studio was redecorated.
 Old flyers were removed, a new sound desk was installed, and a new sense of optimism emerged for the start of the 2014/5 Spring Term broadcast.

-2015 to 2018 - Studio Relocation and Server Issues
+2015 to 2018 – studio relocation and server issues

 As part of the Edinburgh University Students' Association's £6 million investment in The Pleasance, subsequent renovations forced FreshAir.org.uk's studio to be moved twice between 2015 and 2017, though broadcasting continued as normal.

 Since 2017, FreshAir.org.uk's studio has been located in the basement of Pleasance West- EUSA's new hub for media societies.

 In 2017, FreshAir.org.uk's website underwent a redesign by then-Webmaster Leonardo Mazzone.
 The new design included features allowing listeners to message presenters directly, and there was a more user-friendly approach when it came to reading the site's published content.

 In February 2018, FreshAir.org.uk's server 'Megatron' failed, resulting in the station going off air for the following six months.